zhouanqi1231/special_letters/Readme.md

 </p>

 Customized floating buttons are interesting features.
 I can think of many functions they can do.
 Hope I'll be better at Android development some day.
 (Google gave me a badge of Android developer the second I downloaded Android Studio...Why...)

+---

+And it turns out I can use Xiaomi Interconnect to type with my mac keyboard...
+Xiaomi is Applefan after all.